Buroni/polar/README.md

 `properties.count` gives
 the number of requests in the lifetime of the polling process.

-`properties.error` contains the the error caught in the most recent poll, defaulting to `null` if there are none.
+`properties.error` contains the the error caught in the previous poll attempt, defaulting to `null` if there are none.
 This value is useful if you've set `continueOnError` to `true` and still want to track errors, otherwise any errors can just be caught in a `catch` block chained to `Polar.start()`.

+<b>Note</b>: the `error` value returned inside `onPoll` also refers
+to the <i>previous</i> poll attempt.
+This is because `onPoll` isn't called on error.
+It may be better to restrict error handling to the `beforePoll` and `afterPoll` methods to avoid confusion.